camwestwood/xapi/recipes/vle/assignment-submitted.md

 The context.contextActivities is property with a ‘grouping’ that allows statements to be associated to the activity described in the object entities as part of a larger whole.
 Different activity types can be found on the vocabulary page.

+The contextActivities.grouping property has an [ObjectA](/common_structures.md#objectb) as its value.

 Example:

 ``` javascript